chicklightning/the_light_mod/src/main/resources/README.txt

 	- Lesser blessings and curses - temporary self-buffs
 	- Greater blessings and curses - permanent enchants
 	- Lord of Light Altar
+	- Dark Altar

 Changelog
 =========
-v0.5.4 Altars now have a possibility to drop Lesser Blessings rather than Greater Blessings | Quartz Swords can now be repaired with Nether Stars | Other minor fixes. v0.5.3 Made Quartz Armor repairable with Nether Stars. v0.5.2 Added recipe to create Altar block.
+v0.7.0 Added a Dark Altar with appropriate textures and recipes | Dark Altar grants Lesser Curse buffs and has a chance of dropping a Lesser Curse | Light Altar now renders top properly. v0.6.1 Updated the textures for the Greater Blessings and Curses. v0.6.0 Quartz and Obsidian Sword recipes updated to include Blaze Rod and Emerald, respectively | Quartz and Obsidian Sword textures updated to reflect crafting ingredients | Quartz Armor and Swords now repairable with Blaze Powder. v0.5.4 Altars now have a possibility to drop Lesser Blessings rather than Greater Blessings | Quartz Swords can now be repaired with Nether Stars | Other minor fixes. v0.5.3 Made Quartz Armor repairable with Nether Stars. v0.5.2 Added recipe to create Altar block.